earkevin11/On-Premise-AD-Implementation-on-Azure/README.md

 - After the installation process, click <em> promote this as domain controller </em>
 - This allows other VMs to domin-join the domain controller
+- When you promote it as a Primary Domain Controller, you will need to create a new forest because you do not have a forest yet.
+- You will notice that once you create your root domain name, after restart, in local server > domain > it will show as the root domain name you entered and will no longer show as "WORKGROUP"
 <p align="center">

 <img src="https://user-images.githubusercontent.com/104326475/168501928-11181ad1-fc56-4946-8993-272627459068.png" height="75%" width="75%" alt="AD DS "/>